pebble-dev/rebble-help/_topic/lockerSync.md

 If you don't get the option to open the file with the Pebble app, [click here](/sideloading/)

-The app should now be installed and no longer out of sync with Rebble.
+The app will now be installed and no longer out of sync with Rebble.